 In the present case, it is clear that Child has no bond with Father.
-The Child refers to Mother's Husband as "Dad."
-Father has not seen or spoken to the Child since his and Mother's relationship ended.
-Termination of Father's rights would not destroy an existing necessary and beneficial relationship as there currently exists no relationship between Father and the Child, and there has been no relationship between the two since the Child was approximately one year old.
-Child is bonded to Mother's Husband, who has lived with Child for more than 7 years, and who is the only fatherfigure the Child would know.
+The Child refers to Mother's Husband as "Dad," and Mother's Husband is the only father the Child has ever known.
+Termination of Father's rights would not destroy an existing necessary and beneficial relationship as there has never been a relationship between the two since the Child was born.
+Child is bonded to Mother's Husband, who has lived with him since the Child was approximately 3 years old.
 It is evident to the Court that Mother's Husband loves and cares for Child and treats him as his own.
-Mother's Husband has stepped in and provided the love and support Child needs and has assumed the parental responsibilities that Father has utterly failed to perform and has evidenced a settled purpose of relinguishing.
+Mother's Husband has served as the Child's baseball and football coach, takes him to school when he is not working, participates in parent/teacher conferences, and attends the Child's medical appointments.
+Mother's Husband has stepped in and provided the love and support the Child needs and has assumed the parental responsibilities that Father has utterly failed to perform and has evidenced a settled purpose of relinquishing.

 The Court is satisfied that both Mother and her Husband understand the potential consequences of allowing Husband to adopt Child, and that termination Father's parental rights and allowing the adoption by Mother's Husband to proceed is in the best interest of the Child.